jaz303/node-multidoc/README.md

 # node-multidoc

-This is a port of a PHP library I wrote years ago for parsing what I call 'multidocs', A `multidoc` consists of a YAML preamble plus a sequence of typed content blocks, each of which may have an argument list in the form of key/value pairs.
+This is a port of a PHP library I wrote years ago for parsing what I call 'multidocs', a simple plain text document format designed for writing blog posts.
+A `multidoc` consists of a YAML preamble plus a sequence of typed content blocks, each of which may have an argument list in the form of key/value pairs.
 It looks like this:

     title: My First Post
     publish_date: 2013-10-29T21:30